RESOStandards/reso-certification-help/README.md

 <br />

 # Endorsements Page
-The **Endorsements** page includes the data elements (e.g., Data Dictionary, Web API), endorsement version, status and status date for each certified organization.
+The Endorsements page (or homepage) displays each organization along with its endorsements (e.g., Data Dictionary, Web API), their version, certification status, and status date.

+Certification Statuses:

+- **Certified:** The organization is certified on the most current version of the endorsement.
+- **Legacy:** The organization is certified on an older, but still recognized version.

 ![image](https://github.com/RESOStandards/reso-certification-help/assets/88680702/108787f7-69a2-41c7-a454-384a347c9ec0)